Direct Support Professional of the Month

 June 2019 - Beaver County

-Donald Redmond of HAP Enterprises, Inc. has been selected as June's Direct Support Professional of the month.
+Donald Redmond of HAP Enterprises, Inc. has been selected for Direct Support Professional of the Month.

 Donald Redmond has been at the HAP Enterprises for 19 years.
 The following was shared with us about his excellent service by his supervisors, which made it easy to select him as our nominated DSP for the month of June.

 Donald exemplifies all the qualities of a great DSP.
 He supports the individuals he works with while promoting their independence and providing excellent care.
 He is always willing to step up and take on additional responsibilities whenever needed.
 He often works extra hours to ensure those he supports have consistency.
 Don is a helpful, loyal staff member and the individuals are well served when he is working.